chen0040/keras-english-resume-parser-and-analyzer/README-edit.md

 # Configure to run on GPU on Windows

 * Step 1: Change tensorflow to tensorflow-gpu in requirements.txt and install tensorflow-gpu
-* Step 2: Download and install the [CUDA® Toolkit 9.0](https://developer.nvidia.com/cuda-90-download-archive) (Please note that currently CUDA® Toolkit 9.1 is not yet supported by tensorflow, therefore you should download CUDA® Toolkit 9.0)
+* Step 2: Download and install [CUDA® Toolkit 9.0](https://developer.nvidia.com/cuda-90-download-archive) (Please note that currently CUDA® Toolkit 9.1 is not yet supported by tensorflow.
+Therefore you should download CUDA® Toolkit 9.0)
-* Step 3: Download and unzip the [cuDNN 7.4 for CUDA@ Toolkit 9.0](https://developer.nvidia.com/cudnn) and add the bin folder of the unzipped directory to the $PATH of your Windows environment
+* Step 3: Download and unzip the [cuDNN 7.4 for CUDA@ Toolkit 9.0](https://developer.nvidia.com/cudnn) and add the bin folder of the unzipped directory to the $PATH of your Windows environment.